jgoodz/Aion-AVM-Starter-Guide/README.md

 ---

-Create different methods to call transactions based on what the user wants to send
+Create different methods to call transactions based on what the user wants to send This is purely javascript logic, nothing new from blockchain.

 ```
 function greet ()  {